Apple iPhone 7 full review

 Camera and photography

-We've tested the iPhone 7 camera in a number of conditions including low-light, and we were quite surprised by the images provided by the smartphone.
-Of course, no phone camera will ever match the quality of low-light images taken by a DSLR, but the iPhone 7 does pretty well.
+We tested the iPhone 7 camera in a number of conditions including low-light, and we were quite surprised by the images provided by the smartphone.
+Of course, no phone camera will ever match the quality of low-light images taken by a DSLR, but the iPhone 7 did pretty well.
 Take a look at this photo taken on the streets of London at night (click to enlarge) - the overall photo looks good with no blatant noise or softness, and with fairly even exposure and good detail.

 Even when zoomed in at 100% with a 1:1-pixel ratio, you can still make out the details of elements such as the brickwork of the buildings on the lefthand side of the photo, as well as the window frames of the row of houses in darkness.
 Text, such as the writing on the bus stop to the far left of the photo, is slightly too soft to make out.
 This is a common issue with low-light photography and something that most smartphones struggle with.

-In terms of macro photography, the iPhone 7 performs well.
+In terms of macro photography, the iPhone 7 performed well.
 It's fairly easy to take macro photos on the Camera app, and combined with the display, it's easy to spot whether it's in focus or not (the Camera did well with focus most of the time).
 Even when zoomed in at 100%, you can see details of the leaf - although in this respect, we're not sure much has changed from the iPhone 6s as that was also impressive at macro photography.

 Standard photos are generally evenly exposed with great colour reproduction and fine detail, although environmental factors may affect the quality of the image taken.
 Take a look at the above photo of St. Pancras Hotel, taken on an overcast day in London - the colours are even and you can pick out individual bricks on the hotel and surrounding buildings, although it starts to get 'soft' towards the back of the photo, an issue prevalent in most cameras.
 You can clearly make out the writing on buses and vans, and even the Euston Road street sign.